If you are having a medical emergency, call 911.

-The following are signs of some of the medical emergencies associated with Vascular Ehlers-Danlos Syndrome (VEDS).
+The following are signs of some of the medical emergencies associated with Vascular Ehlers-Danlos syndrome (VEDS).
 Other emergencies may occur that may not be listed here.

 Emergencies Associated with Vascular Ehlers-Danlos Syndrome